 Once you’re ready to eat your dandelions, make sure to wash them thoroughly.
 They can be stored in the refrigerator for a week — sometimes wrapping the greens in a damp paper towel keeps them fresh longer.

-Dandelion greens can be sauteed, boiled and eaten raw.
+Dandelion greens can be sautéed, boiled and eaten raw.
 You can also make your own dandelion tea, which is a healthy alternative to coffee.

 DIY Dandelion Recipes

 You can also roast the root of your dandelion plant to make a coffee-like beverage.
-After cleaning the root, chop it in a food processor, use a baking sheet and roast the pieces in an oven at 300 degrees for two hours.
+After cleaning the root, chop it in a food processor, use a baking sheet and roast the pieces in an oven at 300 degrees Fahrenheit for two hours.
 Then let it steep in boiling water for 10 minutes before drinking.

 For a few ideas concerning dandelion’s detoxifying properties, check out my six-step liver cleanse; consuming dandelion root has the power to improve immune system function and detoxify the body.

 You can add dandelion stems to a ton of salad recipes.
-It can have a bite to it; some describe it as even a bitter taste, so it would be perfect in hardy mix of vegetables.
+It can have a bite to it; some describe it as even a bitter taste, so it would be perfect in a hearty mix of vegetables.
 My Broccoli Salad Recipe is the perfect mix for dandelion.
 Broccoli and dandelions have plenty of fiber and vitamin C to keep your body running properly throughout the day.

 Dandelions are also great with seafood and pasta dishes.
 The dandelion flower can used as an herb — just to add a little kick to your plate.
 Try adding a tablespoon of chopped dandelion stems to my Salmon Patties Recipe.
 This healthy salmon patties recipe is sure to become a family favorite because it’s loaded with healthy omega-3 fats and has a delicious flavor!
 The added dandelion boosts the health benefits of this already nutritious meal.